danbalarin/vse-typst-template/README.md

   // If set to true, cs and en abstracts and keywords will be on separate pages
   separated-abstracts: false,

+  // path to the bibliography file
+  bibliography-file: "/template/bibliography.bib",
 )
 ```